Gert Chesi: Haus der Völker/Museum der Völker

 Chesi deliberately chose an opulent selection of works in his exhibition concept in order to convey a holistic understanding of culture.
-He wants to illustrate the immeasurable wealth that humanity has produced.
-The exhibits cover a period of 4,000 years and include African masks and statues, such as Asian bronzes and terracottas.
+He wanted to illustrate the immeasurable wealth that humanity has produced.
+The exhibit covered a period of 4,000 years and included African masks and statues, such as Asian bronzes and terracottas.

-Through the eccentric, sometimes incredibly familiar beauty of the exhibited pieces, the collection is intended to open the eyes of the observer to the achievements of the peoples of this world.
-Consciously, the scientific part is reduced.
+The collection intended to open the eyes of the observer to the achievements of the peoples of the world.

 As the founder, director and owner of the Haus der Völker museum, Chesi presented his collection as a permanent exhibition in the following years and supplemented it with numerous special exhibitions in collaboration with international museums and collectors.
 Outside of his own business, Chesi also curated eight other exhibitions, including the Ethnological Museum Hamburg.

 In 1996, Gert Chesi founded the Kulturverein - Museum der Völker, which was under his leadership until 2016.

 Under the direction of Gert Chesi, the Museum der Völker developed into an internationally renowned Ethnographic Museum, which initially housed the collection of a single collector as a permanent exhibition.
 Later this was supplemented by loans from the Schell Collection and the Lindner collection.
 The museum displayed objects from Africa and Asia that photographer and journalist Gert Chesi has collected for over 50 years.
 More than 50 special exhibitions illuminated the cultures from America to Japan.